Uninett/Howitz/docs/source/troubleshooting-on-debian.rst

 =========================

 Visit the url of the site.
-If there is a "50x"-error, and the logs are not exported to an external log tool you ned to log in to the console of the site.
+If there is a "50x"-error, and the logs are not exported to an external log tool you need to log in to the console of the site.

 Check systemctl status
 ======================